Skip to main content

 Automated monitoring

 We use PagerDuty for automated monitoring.
 You can update your notification rules in your PagerDuty account to notify you however you want (phone call, SMS, email, push notification).
-There are 2 ways that this might contact you:
+We carry out a Pagerduty drill every Monday morning at 10am UTC (11am BST).

 Alertmanager alerts